sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 #### Communication

-To allow Sparkle to communicate to its running installer tools, you will need to add the following temporary exception to your `.entitlements` file for your sandboxed application:
+To allow Sparkle to communicate to its running installer tools for sandboxed applications, you will need to add the following temporary exception to your `.entitlements` file:

 ```xml
 <key>com.apple.security.temporary-exception.mach-lookup.global-name</key>